motime/AirCovid/README.md

 # AirCovid

-Use `swagger` endpoint to run this api (defualts to http://localhost:58227/swagger/index.html)
+Use `swagger` endpoint to run this api (defaults to http://localhost:58227/swagger/index.html)

 #### Fake database contains:
 - ##### Flights